Real-World Solutions to Grand Challenges

 - Geolocated social media mentions

-- Satellite imagery analyses to identify vehicle traffic patterns of health care locations
+- Satellite imagery analyses to identify vehicle traffic patterns in health care locations

 - Geolocated search terms